KumarAbhinav2/xmlExtractor/README.md

     FinInstrmGnlAttrbts.NtnlCcy
     Issr

-5.Store the csv from step 4) in an AWS S3 bucket
+5. Store the csv from step 4) in an AWS S3 bucket